marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 and save only the difference.
 Or, if the state is simple, you can just save the whole `newState` each time.

-Note Async Redux will call `persistDifference` whenever the state changes, but never more than once every 2 seconds, which is the throttle period.
+Note AsyncRedux will call `persistDifference` whenever the state changes, but never more than once every 2 seconds, which is the throttle period.
 All changes within this time will be collected and saved in a single call.